harrismhurley/ElectroShop/README.md

 Use the `schema.sql` file in the `db` folder to create your database with PostgreSQL shell commands.
 Use environment variables to store sensitive data like your PostgreSQL username, password, and database name.

-### Seed the Database

-After creating the models and routes, run `npm run seed` to seed data to your database so that you can test your routes.

 ### Sync Sequelize to the Database on Server Start

 Create the code needed in `server.js` to sync the Sequelize models to the PostgreSQL database on server start.